top of page

 Artist Statement

 Meredith Starr’s projects are attempts to reflect our own humanity back at us.
-She transforms the mundane ephemera she’s noticed–shapes of shadows that flicker on the bedroom wall in the morning, houseplants she nurtured or accidentally killed, plastic she and her family accumulated in a year, records of how she spent her time.
+She transforms the mundane ephemera she’s noticed–shapes of shadows that flicker on the bedroom wall in the morning, bits of sea plastic that wash up on shore, plastic she accumulated in a year, records of how she spent her time.
 The medium of her projects serves the subject-matter.
 She works in analog processes like found object assemblage and contemporary technology like virtual and augmented reality, in conversation with each other.
 Her artworks are often metaphorical or invented landscapes.
 They are tactile, immersive and often interactive.
-Starr’s work reveals narratives about ecology, motherhood and our relationship with technology.
+Starr’s work reveals narratives about identity, ecology and our relationship with technology.